-People often use medical products to improve their health but such interventions are not always successful.
+People often use medical products to improve their health, but such interventions are not always successful.
 A defective medical product may do more harm than good.
-A medical product liability lawsuit can be brought up if a medical product does not perform as it is supposed to and at some point injures the consumer.
+A medical product liability lawsuit can be brought up if a medical product does not perform as it is supposed to and injures the consumer.

-The injured party may have a cause of action to sue the manufacturer of the product, the manufacturer of a certain part of the product, and sometimes even the retail store that sold the product.
-Medical product liability differs from medical negligence in the injury being caused by a product defect rather than a doctor’s deviation from the standard of care.
+The injured party may have a cause of action to sue the manufacturer of the product, the manufacturer of a specific part of the product, and sometimes even the product’s seller.
+Medical product liability differs from medical negligence because the injury is caused by a product defect and not a doctor’s deviation from the standard of care.

 Defective Medical Device

-In purchasing a medical device (such as a defibrillator or hearing aids), we expect it to perform accordingly based on the instructions.
+It is expected that a medical device performs as it is intended to.
 Deviation from the intended performance may entitle the consumer to a medical product liability lawsuit.